meg-gutshall/flatiron-curriculum-notes/module-14-front-end-web-programming-in-javascript/section-07-formalizing-javascript-data-types-comparisons-and-conditionals/javascript-fundamentals-data-types.md

 ### `undefined`

 The bane of many JavaScript developers, `undefined` is a bit of a misnomer.
-Instead of "not defined," it actually means something more like "not yet assigned a value."
+Instead of 'not defined,' it actually means something more like 'not yet assigned a value.'

 ```js
 typeof undefined;